I. Membership Standards

-D. Felons convicted for crimes related to minors, health care, athletics or education are ineligible for membership application until one year after the exhaustion of appeals, completion of sentence or parole, whichever is later.
-This includes but is not limited to felonies of a sexual nature; threatened or actual use of a weapon or violence; and the prohibitied sale, distribution of or possession with intent to distribute controlled substances.
+D. Must report to NATA if convicted of a felony related to minors, health care, athletics or education.
+Such individuals shall be ineligible for membership application until one year after the exhaustion of appeals, completion of sentence, or completion of parole, whichever is later.
+This includes but is not limited to felonies of a sexual nature; threatened or actual use of a weapon or violence; and the prohibited sale, distribution of or possession with intent to distribute controlled or illegal substances.
 Also included in this prohibition are convictions where an athletic trainer has used his or her position improperly to influence, or try to influence, the score or outcome of an athletic event, or in connection with gambling activity.

 II.
 Membership Sanctions

 When joining NATA, a member assumes certain obligations and responsibilities.
 Sanctions may be imposed if a member does not properly fulfill those responsibilities.

 - i.
 A member may be subject to sanctions set forth below if s/he submits fraudulent information or in any other way attempts to improperly obtain NATA membership.

 - ii.
 Misrepresents membership or certification status, or other professional qualifications or credentials.

 - iii.
 Is convicted of a felony for the crimes described in (I) D. of the Membership Standards.